Zoyander Street is a critical historical material semiotician of technology and art.

 He's currently working on two books – one on the history of mobile games before the app store, and one on digital divination tools in collaboration with Claris Cyarron.
 Previously he wrote Delay, a book about energy mechanics in free-to-play games; and crowd-funded and self-published Dreamcast Worlds, a design history of Sega's last console.

-He is studying for a PhD on a distance-learning basis in the Department of Sociology at the University of Lancaster.
+Alongside his work as Senior Curator of Critical Distance, he is studying for a PhD on a distance-learning basis in the Department of Sociology at the University of Lancaster.
 He organised Critical Proximity, the games criticism conference, and co-organised Queerness and Games Conference at UC Berkeley.
-He is also Deputy Editor at Gamesbrief.